aptejada/aptejada.github.io/_posts/2025-02-02-dab-data-cleaning.md

 Solution
 > Arrange data in ascending order </br>

 > Check other columns before removing the _null_.
 Here, you see that there are 13 empty rows.
-Remove these empty rows but be careful not to include rows with contents.
+Remove these empty rows but be careful not to include rows with contents </br>
+> If you can retrieve info on missing contents per column, modify the dataset to include the info </br>